What harmful conditions do the guards have? Harmful production factors

 Don't know your rights?

-Occupational safety at work
+Occupational safety and health

-Despite the fact that the employer should strive for the complete absence of hazardous and harmful production factors at the enterprise, it is often not possible to completely eliminate them.
-In this case, it is necessary to comply with the rules for organizing the employee's workplace and maintain the maximum permissible level of concentration of biological, physical and chemical substances in the air.
+Despite the fact that the employer should strive for the complete absence of dangerous and harmful production factors at the enterprise, it is often not possible to completely eliminate them.
+In this case, it is necessary to comply with the rules for organizing the employee’s workplace and maintain the maximum permissible level of concentration of biological, physical and chemical substances in the air.

 What are harmful production factors

-From a regulatory perspective, harmful production factors Are those that are associated with increased stress and risks in terms of physical and mental health (compared to most activities).
-Harmful working conditions are characterized by the presence of harmful production factors (PF) that exceed the established standards.
+From a legal and regulatory point of view, harmful production factors– these are those that are associated with increased stress and risks in relation to physical and mental health (compared to most types of activity).

-If you want to know how to solve exactly your problem - contact the online consultant form on the right or call by phone.
+how to solve exactly your problem - contact the online consultant form on the right or call by phone.

 It's fast and free!